EleniAndr/8-Week-Challenge-SQL/Case Study #2 - Pizza Runner/README.md

 | 10       | 104         | 1        | 2, 6       | 1, 4   | 2020-01-11 18:34:49 |

 #### Table: runner_orders
+- Create a new `Temporary Table` called `runner_orders_clean` that includes all columns from the original table.
 - In the `pickup_time` column, there are a few `null values`.
 - In the `distance` column, there are some `null values` and the `km` unit appears inconsistently.
 - In the `duration` column, there are some `null values` and the `minutes` unit appears inconsistently.